phuze/windows-10-missing-search-icons/README.md

 To do that, right click the `WindowsApps` folder, click `Properties`, then choose the `Security` tab and hit the `Advanced` button near the bottom.
 You'll see that the current Owner is `TrustedInstaller`.
 Click the `Change` link to the right of that and enter your Windows profile name in the input box to make yourself the owner.
 Ensure that you choose to _Replace owner on all subcontainers and objects_.
 Once you've taken ownership, be sure to grant yourself `Full Control` by using the `Add` button, selecting your Widows profile from the `Select a principal` link.

-Now that you have access to this folder, you can being the process of replacing your icons.
+Now that you have access to this folder, you can begin the process of replacing your icons.
 I would recommend you choose your most frequently accessed applications, the ones that bother you the most, and work on replacing those.

 I found that most applications should have an image asset that contains the name `StoreLogo` in some form.
 Searching within the `WindowsApps` folder for this _StoreLogo_ term, will yeild many icons to get the ball rolling.